U.S. attorney general renews calls to prosecute first-time border crossers

 A Justice Department spokesman declined to comment on the complaint.

-(Reporting by Sarah N. Lynch in Washington and Mica Rosenberg in New York Additional reporting by Reade Levinson in New York)
+(Reporting by Sarah N. Lynch in Washington and Mica Rosenberg in New York; Additional reporting by Reade Levinson in New York and Eric Beech in Washington; Editing by Leslie Adler)